 People who perceive their neighborhoods as being less green have a lower likelihood of good physical and mental health; those with less access to private or shared gardens experience higher levels of stress and are more likely to be overweight; and those living in areas with few green spaces have higher morbidity levels for a number of diseases, including anxiety and depression.
 Unfortunately, low socioeconomic neighborhoods tend to have fewer facilities for outdoor physical activity and fewer natural elements, with more unsafe play areas and greater physical deterioration.

 For young people with serious substance abuse issues and/or mental health disorders, horticulture therapy programs have a range of benefits including lower anxiety and depression levels, decreased illegal activity and drug use, and higher self-esteem.
 Being involved with nature in a detention setting increases self-pride, a sense of belonging, cooperation and social skills.

 The elderly are more likely to report a high or very high level of psychological distress than younger people.
 However, areas with natural landscaping, green neighborhood meeting places, group-based nature activities such as walking, and shared gardens for the old people can facilitate social contact, which has been shown to reduce the risk of developing chronic diseases such as depression and cardiovascular disease.

 In 2014, the UN reported 54 per cent of the world’s population lived in urban areas, a proportion that is expected to increase to 66 per cent by 2050 .
-Just as urbanization and disconnection from nature have grown dramatically, so have mental disorders such as depression.
+Just as urban growth and withdrawal from nature have grown dramatically, so have mental disorders such as depression.

 In fact, city dwellers have a 20 percent higher risk of anxiety disorders and a 40 percent higher risk of mood disorders as compared to people in rural areas.
-People born and raised in cities are twice as likely to develop schizophrenia.
+People who have grown up in cities are more likely to develop schizophrenia.